sst/guide/_chapters/load-the-state-from-the-session.md

 layout: post
 title: Load the State from the Session
 date: 2017-01-15 00:00:00
-description: To keep a user logged in to Amazon Cognito in our React.js app, we are going to save the user’s JWT session token in the App component state.
-And we load this token from the session in componentDidMount using the getCurrentUser and getUserToken methods.
+description: To keep a user logged in to Amazon Cognito in our React.js app, we are going to load the user session in the App component state.
+We load the session in componentDidMount using the getCurrentUser and getUserToken Cognito JS SDK methods.
 context: frontend
 code: frontend
 comments_id: 40